Understanding your rights and options when faced with garnishment

 In most cases, your paycheck is the target of garnishment attempts.
 However, creditors may also seek to garnish your bank account as well.
 Under Ohio law, the proceeds of certain assets cannot be garnished.
 These assets include:

 • Unemployment compensation

 • Workers’ compensation benefits

 • Up to $50,000 of pensions

 What you can do if you face garnishment

 Since you will have advance notice of any garnishment attempts, you will have time to take steps to avoid the process completely.
 You may be able to do this by contacting your creditor to work out a payment arrangement.
 However, this tactic is not always successful because the creditor is under no obligation to work with you, even if you offer reasonable terms.

 If this is the case, your best option is likely bankruptcy, if you cannot afford to pay the debt you owe.
 As soon as you file bankruptcy, all of your creditors must stop contacting you and attempting to collect outstanding debts.
 This means that garnishment is immediately stopped as well.
 When you have completed the process of bankruptcy, most of the debts you owed before you filed (including those subject to garnishment) are eliminated, giving you a fresh start.

 However, since bankruptcy is not always the best solution for everyone facing garnishment, it is important to get legal advice before proceeding.
-The experienced bankruptcy attorneys at Minnillo & Jenkins, CO.
-LPA can consider your unique circumstances and recommend the best way to get yourself out of your difficult financial situation.
+The experienced bankruptcy attorneys at Minnillo Law Group Co., LPA can consider your unique circumstances and recommend the best way to get yourself out of your difficult financial situation.